AdamPayzant/COMP3004_SCAPES/README.md

 under.
 Accept the dialog after putting in your filename to save the file.

-As required by the Deliverable specifications, the functionalityof compiling a program can be reached by selecting Program>Compile.
+As required by the Deliverable specifications, the functionality of compiling a program can be reached by selecting Program>Compile, and the functionality of running a program can be reached by selecting Program>Run.

+Note that we have also implemented load source file functionality, which can be reached by selecting File>Open.

 To verify persistence in a human-readable format, please use either sqlite3 terminal command on the database file created in the directory, or SQLite DB Browser.
-COMP3004 Forums clarify that this format is permitted.
+/////COMP3004 Forums clarify that this format is permitted.////////

 ---